Intra ID service principals: Audit expiring secrets and certificates

 Introduction

-Additionally, I will cover how to warn both the service principal’s owner (if one is assigned) and the relevant IT, governance, or IAM teams, who will receive categorized lists of these objects, based on your choices.
+Additionally, I will cover how to warn both the service principal’s owner (if one is assigned) and the relevant IT, governance or IAM teams that will receive the categorized lists of these objects based on your choices.

 This post marks the beginning of a new category of posts for me.
-The concept behind this new category is to create a functional solution that can be deployed in any Azure tenant by simply running the terraform code.
-This process will automatically provision the necessary resources, providing a fully operational solution to a specific problem, while ensuring a least privileges focus.
+The concept behind this new category is to create a functional solution that can be deployed in any Azure tenant by simply running the Terraform code.
+This process will automatically result in the necessary resources and provide a fully operational solution to a specific problem while ensuring a focus on least privileges.

 One aspect you might consider customizing is the random Microsoft-generated domain we use for sending notifications.
 Each domain is randomly generated by Microsoft and is unique for your solution.